washingtonstateuniversity/WSU-spine/README.md

 WSU-spine
 ================================

 As a visual element, the WSU Spine is a 198px wide column that binds together the many websites of wsu.edu.
-As a framework, the WSU Spine is minimal template that provides global tools and a responsive and flexible grid for every WSU website.
+As a framework, the WSU Spine is a minimal template that provides global tools and a responsive and flexible grid for every WSU website.
 With a uniform and global spine on the left and a blank, unwritten page to the right, the Spine balances the unity and diversity of our university.

 	1) Consistently brands the university across websites and platforms
 	2) Provides a usable and consistent navigation solution